Download the PHP package nette/php-generator without Composer

 Classes

-Let's start with a straightforward example of generating class using ClassType:
+Let's start with an example of creating a class using ClassType:

-We can also use a printer to generate the code, which, unlike echo $class, we will be able to further configure:
+To generate the code, you can also use a so-called printer, which, unlike echo $class, can be further configured:

-Promoted parameters introduced by PHP 8.0 can be passed to the constructor:
+Promoted parameters introduced in PHP 8.0 can be passed to the constructor:

-Readonly properties and classes can be marked via setReadOnly().
+Readonly properties and classes be marked using the setReadOnly() function.

-If the added property, constant, method or parameter already exist, it throws exception.
+If an added property, constant, method, or parameter already exists, an exception is thrown.

-Members can be removed using removeProperty(), removeConstant(), removeMethod() or removeParameter().
+Class members can be removed using removeProperty(), removeConstant(), removeMethod(), or removeParameter().

-You can clone existing methods, properties and constants with a different name using cloneWithName():
+You can also clone existing methods, properties, and constants under a different name using cloneWithName():

 You can create interfaces and traits (classes InterfaceType and TraitType):